 Image by Yochait via Wikipedia

-Malana is a village every nature lover would love to visit.
-Though a solitary village, the people living there claim to be the direct descendants of Alexander, the Greek ruler who dreamt of conquering India.
+Malana is an Indian Village every nature lover would love to visit.
+The people living their claim to be the direct descendants of Alexander.
 The village is located in the side valley of Parvati Valley, along the northeast side of the Kuala Valley.
-You can easily reach Malana village if you are coming from Himachal Pradesh, through Chanderkhani Pass and Rashol.
+You can reach Malana village through Chanderkhani Pass and Rashol.

 8. Entering the Land of Teak Plantations at Nilambur, Kerala